Steven Bankole Rhodes: Executive Council

 Two educated Africans (Sir Adeyemo Alakija and Justice S.B.
 Rhodes) were appointed to the governor's executive council in 1943, but both were considered by the colonists to be ‘safe’ government men.
 Before 1943, no African had participated directly in policy formulation at the central executive level.

 Bourdillon agitated for constitutional reform to allow him seek African advice on the executive council, and insisted that it was his right as governor to seek the advice which he needed to govern effectively.
 On 1 September 1942, Lord Cranborne gave in, despite the unhappiness of his officials.
 Shortly afterwards, Sir Adeyemo Alakija and Justice S.B.
 Rhodes were appointed to the Executive Council, shortly followed by G.H.
 Avezathe and the Emir of Katsina.

 Many Nigerians tended to belittle this inclusion of two of their countrymen in the Executive Council; Sir Bernard Bourdillon was obliged to remark in 1944:“The importance of the step …received insufficient notice locally, chiefly because those Africans appointed were not of the same political colour as the press, but it was a real step forward, unofficial Africans now for the first time being in the inner Councils of the Governor.”

 It was later said of these newly appointed leaders, S. B. Rhodes and A. Alakija of Nigeria, and others, excelled with brilliance of speech and of pen.
 One cannot get a clearer picture of the type of men to whom the task of political leadership was entrusted, nor appreciate the esteem in which these men were held.

 Honours

-On the first of January, 1943, King George VI conferred the honour of Commander of the Most Excellent Order of the British Empire on Steven Bankole Rhodes, Esq. for public service in Nigeria.
+On 1 January 1943, King George VI conferred the honour of Commander of the Most Excellent Order of the British Empire on Steven Bankole Rhodes, Esq. for public service in Nigeria.